NaraYun0614/netflix-clone/README.md

 6. **User Authentication**: Implement login and registration using Firebase.
 7. **Loading Animation**: Add a loading animation on the login page.
 8. **Responsive Design**: Make the website responsive for different devices.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Create a new Pull Request